isomerpages/pmo-nccs/media/speeches/_posts/2010-11-02-speech-by-minister-for-the-environment-and-water-resources-yaacob-ibrahim-at-the-opening-ceremony-of-the-clean-energy-expo-2-november-2010.md

 ---
 layout: post
-title: Speech by Minister for the Environment and Water Resources Yaacob Ibrahim at the Opening Ceremony of the Clean Energy Expo, 2 November 2010
+title: Speech by Minister for the Environment and Water Resources Yaacob Ibrahim at the Opening Ceremony of the Clean Energy Expo
 subtitle: 2 Nov 2010
 permalink: /media/speeches/speech-by-minister-for-the-environment-and-water-resources-yaacob-ibrahim-at-the-opening-ceremony-of-the-clean-energy-expo-2-november-2010
 ---
-### SPEECH BY MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES YAACOB IBRAHIM AT THE OPENING CEREMONY OF THE CLEAN ENERGY EXPO, 2 NOVEMBER 2010

 Mr Edwin Khew
 Chairman, Sustainable Energy Association of Singapore